TheSmashy/TFU/hardware/TFU-E2-Hardening-List.md

-# TFU-E2 Pill Prep & Spacer Mounting – Provisional Steps
+# TFU-E2 Pill Prep & Spacer Mounting

 **Applies to:** TFU-E2 builds using MTN 7.2 mm copper spacer and drilled pill
 **Status:** In development – to be validated during TFU-E2-Dev-01